-MONTGOMERY COUNTY MUNICIPAL UTILITY DISTRICT NO. 126 RECONCILIATION OF THE GOVERNMENTAL FUNDS STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES TO THE STATEMENT OF ACTIVITIES FOR THE YEAR ENDED JULY 31, 2019
+MONTGOMERY COUNTY MUNICIPAL UTILITY DISTRICT NO. 126 RECONCILIATION OF THE GOVERNMENTAL FUNDS STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES TO THE STATEMENT OF ACTIVITIES FOR THE YEAR ENDED JULY 31, 2021

-Net Change in Fund Balances - Governmental Funds \$ 154,248 Amounts reported for governmental activities in the Statement of Activities are different because: Governmental funds report tax revenues when collected.
+Net Change in Fund Balances - Governmental Funds \$ 1,010,798 Amounts reported for governmental activities in the Statement of Activities are different because: Governmental funds report tax revenues when collected.
 However, in the Statement of Activities, revenue is recorded in the accounting period for which the taxes are levied.
-2,674 Governmental funds report penalty and interest revenue on property taxes when collected.
+1,307 Governmental funds report penalty and interest revenue on property taxes when collected.
 However, in the Statement of Activities, revenue is recorded when penalties and interest are assessed.
-727 Governmental funds do not account for depreciation.
-However, in the Statement of Net Position, capital assets are depreciated and depreciation expense is recorded in the Statement of Activities.
-(400,942) In the Statement of Activities, conveyance of assets to other governmental entities is recorded as an expense.
-(487,273) Governmental funds report bond principal payments as expenditures.
+271 Governmental funds do not account for amortization.
+However, in the Statement of Net Position, intangible assets are amortized and amortization expense is recorded in the Statement of Activities.
+(326,424) Governmental funds report capital expenditures as expenditures in the period purchased.
+However, in the Statement of Net Position, intangible assets are increased by new purchases and the Statement of Activities is not affected.
+4,866,159 Governmental funds report bond premiums and bond discounts as other financing sources/uses in the year received or paid.
+However, in the Statement of Net Position, bond premiums and bond discounts are amortized over the life of the bonds and the current year amortized portion is recorded in the Statement of Activities.
+(51,501) Governmental funds report bond principal payments as expenditures.
 However, in the Statement of Net Position, bond principal payments are reported as decreases in long-term liabilities.
-85,000 Governmental funds report interest expenditures on long-term debt as expenditures in the year paid.
+200,000 Governmental funds report interest expenditures on long-term debt as expenditures in the year paid.
 However, in the Statement of Net Position, interest is accrued on the long-term debt through fiscal year-end.
-708 Change in Net Position - Governmental Activities \$ (644,858)
+(64,439) Governmental funds report bond proceeds as other financing sources.
+Issued bonds increase long-term liabilities in the Statement of Net Position.
+(6,625,000) Change in Net Position - Governmental Activities \$ (988,829)